Brandon Novak: Sobriety

 After a string of relapses and homelessness, Novak entered Today, Inc. in Langhorne, Pennsylvania and successfully completed treatment.
 He has been clean and sober since May 25, 2015.
 He now serves as a Certified Intervention Professional and serves as a motivational speaker.

-Brandon tours the nation sharing his story of recovery and message of hope, seeking to help suffering addicts.
+Novak tours the nation sharing his story of recovery and message of hope, seeking to help suffering addicts.
 He has appeared on broadcasts nationally.
 In all media appearances he encourages anyone who is struggling to reach out to him for help directly.
 He even provides his personal cellphone number to audiences for anyone who needs help.

-Brandon serves as the keynote speaker for the DEA's Youth Summit events, bringing drug awareness and education to high schools and organizations across the nation.
+Novak serves as the keynote speaker for the DEA's Youth Summit events, bringing drug awareness and education to high schools and organizations across the nation.

 He starred in "Facing Addiction in America", a television special featuring celebrities who had been affected by addiction.
 The special was aired on BET, Comedy Central, CMT, Logo TV, MTV, MTV2, MTV Classic, MTV Live, Spike TV, TV Land, and VH1.

-TENGA Productions produced a video with Brandon telling his story that went viral on YouTube.
+TENGA Productions produced a video with Novak telling his story that went viral on YouTube.
 It was shown in more than 40 US markets and garnered more than 4.5 million views inspiring countless individuals to reach out for help.

 Novak's House

-Brandon, alongside George Evagelou, founded Novak's House, a sober home in Delaware for young men in recovery.
-As of 2022, there are 3 Novak's Houses located in Wilmington, Delaware.
+Novak, alongside George Evagelou, founded Novak's House, a sober home in Delaware for young men in recovery.
+As of 2022, there are three Novak's Houses located in Wilmington, Delaware.

-In February 2022, Brandon, alongside Manager Allison Rush and Julie Johnson, held the first-ever Novak's House gala in Boca Raton, Florida to raise money for sober living scholarships.
+In February 2022, Novak, alongside manager Allison Rush and Julie Johnson, held the first-ever Novak's House gala in Boca Raton, Florida to raise money for sober living scholarships.
 The event raised nearly $70,000 and was featured on WPTV-TV, Yahoo!
-Sports and ESPN.
+Sports, and ESPN.

-Additionally in 2022, Brandon and Julie partnered with the Mountain Dew Skate Tour and Punk Rock and Paintbrushes to sponsor an art show and also raise money for Novak's House scholarships through a VIP event.
+Also in 2022, Novak and Johnson partnered with the Mountain Dew Skate Tour and Punk Rock and Paintbrushes to sponsor an art show and also raise money for Novak's House scholarships through a VIP event.
 Brandon and Julie continued their support for Punk Rock and Paintbrushes artists and scholarships by sponsoring a show at Tony Hawk's Weekend Jam in May 2022.